Pratik5252/LinkFlow/README.md

-# Site-Analyse
+# LinkFlow

-Site-Analyse is a full-stack web application for URL shortening and analytics.
+LinkFlow is a full-stack web application for URL shortening and analytics.
 It allows users to create short URLs, track visits, and visualize analytics with a modern, responsive dashboard.
 The project uses a React + Vite frontend, a Node.js/Express backend, PostgreSQL with Prisma ORM, and Firebase for authentication.

 ---